practical-data-science/gilfoyle/README.md

 You can install Gilfoyle by entering `pip3 install gilfoyle` in your terminal.

 #### Usage
 Gilfoyle can be used within a regular Python script or from inside a Jupyter notebook.
+See the `example.py` file for some working examples.

 ```python
 # Load packages